SAP/jenkins-library/documentation/docs/scenarios/abapEnvironmentAddons.md

 ## The Add-on Product

 The installation and maintenance of ABAP software is done / controlled via software product versions.
 A **software product version** is a „bundle" of software component versions made available at the same time for implementing a well-defined scope of functionality.
 It is the technical / delivery view on a software portfolio.

+!!! caution "Initial Scope"
+    The initial scope supports an add-on product consisting of **one** software component.
+Furthermore, this software component can not be used in multiple add-on products

 A software product version is defined by a name and a version string.
 The name of a software product is a string with a maximum of 30 characters and consists of the namespace and a freely chooseble part - `/NAMESPC/PRODUCT1`.
 The version string consists of three numbers separated by a dot - `1.2.0`.
 The numbers in the version string have a hierarchic relationship:

 - The first number denotes the release.
 Release deliveries contain the complete scope of functionality.
 It is possible to change the software component version bundle in a new release.